EPISODE II: Part VI - the evidence mounts / approaching Luyten b

 “This is what we uncovered, Captain,” Lt.
 Warwick announced, directing Foxwell toward a workbench.
 On top of the bench were two metallic boxes, each with a hinged top and flip latch in front; both were secured with small, titanium padlocks.

 Foxwell grabbed the handle of the closest box, lifting it upward several inches before lowering it back on the bench.
 “It’s heavy,” he declared, the Chief Engineer arriving and gazing at the boxes.
-“My guess is they’re both lead.”
+“My guess is they’re both made of lead.”

 “Your guess is correct, Captain.
 They are lead, with sufficient volume to safely contain a small amount of low yield ionizing material,” Chief O’Donovan posited.